Gokultcr/Image-Augmenter-version-1.0/README.md

 ## Getting Started

-To get started with Image Augmentor Research Software, simply download the software and use it as per the user handbook provided in the repository.
+To get started with Image Augmentor Research Software, simply download the software  [Image Augmentor 1.0](https://zenodo.org/records/10846056) and use it as per the user handbook provided in the repository.

 We appreciate your interest in our software and hope it proves valuable for your research endeavors.